A practical guide to choosing the perfect LED lighting for your office

 Recommended lighting levels by area

-Individual work areas and desks
+Individual work area and desks

-Meeting rooms and communal areas
+Meeting rooms and common areas

 Corridors and rest areas

-| Meeting rooms | 300–500 lux |
+Meeting rooms 300-500 19

 Which LED luminaires are most suitable for offices